Simple Lithium Ion Battery Charger Circuit using TP4056 IC

 Charging current = 1200/Rprog

-The charging calculation is just a mathematical equation, all the time the charging current is not linear.
+The charging calculation is just a mathematical equation; all the time the charging current is not linear.
 The IC will reduce the current when the battery voltage reaches 4.2v.
 So the actual charging time may vary.
-The actual charging and standby mode is indicated by then 2 LEds.Whike the battery is charging the Red led turn on and the green one turn off.
-The battery gets fully charged with the green led turn on.
+The actual charging and standby mode is indicated by then 2 LED’s.
+While the battery is charging, the red LED turns on, and the green one turns off.
+The battery gets fully charged when the green LED turns on.

 Circuit Diagram